2023 Presidential Address to the Federal Assembly

+Overview

 During the address, Putin asserted that the West had started the war, and that Russia had been using force to end it.
 He stated that the Ukrainian people were hostages of the Ukrainian government.
 Putin also said that the West had planned to turn a local conflict into a global one, and that the conflict represented an existential threat to Russia.
 He added that it was impossible to defeat Russia, and vowed to continue fighting in Ukraine.
 He also praised the people of Luhansk, Donetsk, Kherson, and Zaporizhzhia for the choice they made during the previous year's annexation referendums.
 Near the end of his speech, Putin announced that Russia would be suspending its participation in the nuclear disarmament treaty New START.

-Putin's address was simultaneously broadcast on television and in schools and government buildings, as well as displayed on large screens in public places in Russia and the occupied territories of Ukraine.
-It was delivered a day after U.S. president Joe Biden had made a surprise visit to Kyiv, his first to Ukraine since the start of the invasion.
-Biden also delivered a speech in Warsaw, Poland, hours after Putin had made his presidential address.
-The following day, Putin made a brief appearance at a rally at Luzhniki Stadium in Moscow commemorating Defender of the Fatherland Day.
+Putin's address was broadcast simultaneously on television and in schools and government buildings, as well as displayed on large screens in public places in Russia and the occupied territories of Ukraine.
+It was delivered a day after U.S. president Joe Biden made a surprise visit to Kyiv, his first to Ukraine since the start of the invasion.